Bobby Hutton: Death

-On the night of April 6, 1968, Hutton was killed by Oakland Police officers after Eldridge Cleaver led him and twelve other Panthers in a confrontation with the Oakland Police, during which two officers were seriously wounded by multiple gunshots.
-The confrontation turned into a shoot-out between the Panthers and the Oakland police at a house in West Oakland.
-About 90 minutes later Hutton and Cleaver surrendered after the police tear-gassed the building.

-The impetus for the confrontation was the assassination of Martin Luther King Jr.
+On the night of April 6, 1968, Hutton was killed by Oakland Police officers after Eldridge Cleaver led him and twelve other Panthers in a confrontation with the Oakland Police, during which two officers were seriously wounded by gunfire.
+The confrontation, which lasted roughly an hour and a half and which took place at a house in West Oakland, drew to a close when the police tear-gassed the house and Hutton and Cleaver surrendered.
+One impetus for the confrontation was the assassination of Martin Luther King Jr.